 Step 3.
 Detect

-Cyber hackers become trickier and human capital alone is not sufficient to efficiently deal with them.
-Thus, manual efforts to combat the attackers are no longer enough.
+Cyber criminals become trickier and human efforts alone are not sufficient to efficiently cyber attacks.
+This said, manual efforts to combat the attackers are no longer enough.
 Infusing algorithms into analytical programs to have a look at typical day-to-day operation from multiple angles is the job of machine learning that will discover extraordinary activity and prompt organizations to take action accordingly.
 General challenge to deal with large amounts of data makes AI and machine learning a solution for better risk detection.
 Analytics mechanisms can help cluster the potential threats based on their complexity and find the right stakeholder to address the risk building the hierarchy of threats.

 AI, machine learning along with big data can work in sync to form a powerful technology stack to help businesses identify and reduce bottlenecks in their cyber security plans to battle ever-evolving attacks in digital world.
 For example, Spinbackup utilizes machine learning for detecting security cases as brute force attack, abnormal apps installation, data leakage, application compromise and others.
 We are developing our algorithms to remove human factor from data security and protect organizations from two main problems: insider threats and ransomware.